clarklindeveloper/notes/angular - ultimateangular - advanced.md

 ## value change observers

-* create a total with calculation and value change observable
+- create a total with calculation and value change observable
-* subscribing to the changes of our form
+- subscribing to the changes of our form
-* .valueChanges() observable, we subscribe to it
+- .valueChanges() observable, we subscribe to it
-* to set an initial value, call the calculateTotal
+- to set an initial value, call the calculateTotal

-## reset update form controls
+## reset update form controls /patchValue

-* reseting a form or a particular control
+- can reset a whole form or a particular control
-* call .reset({}) pass in an object and tell it which properties we want to reset
+- call .reset({}) pass in an object and tell it which properties on the form object we want to reset
+- add to onAdd(){} function after the emit, this.parent.get('selector').reset({'product_id':'', quantity: 10})
+- the form classes also get reset when calling the .reset(), resets the classes ng-pristine, ng-touched, ng-dirty, ng-valid
+- reset resets every single value,
+- to reset a specific value on the form, use .patchValue() or .setValue({}) allows us to say just reset 'product_id' but does not reset the classes ng-pristine, ng-touched, ng-dirty, ng-valid etc
+- setValue() you have to redefine values for every property on the group/control or form object

 <!-- db.json -->